YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCERTIFY Error: DBCERTIFY attempted to use MUPIP EXTEND to extend the database but the attempt failed.

 Action: Examine the accompanying messages from the MUPIP EXTEND attempt to see why the extend failed.
-A common cause for this is that $gtm_dist did not properly point to the currently installed distribution, or there was insufficient disk space to perform the expansion.
+A common cause for this is that $ydb_dist did not properly point to the currently installed distribution, or there was insufficient disk space to perform the expansion.

 ------------------
 DBCNOFINISH